How to Care for Aging Parents: Strategies for the Sandwich Generation

 Dad says he’s fine on the phone, but you suspect he’s not taking his medications.
 The litmus test?
 Look for a change in the way he communicates.
 “If a parent is usually chatty and has become quieter, that’s something you need to pay attention to,” says Luanne Whitmarsh, chief executive officer of the Kerby Centre, a Calgary-based organization assisting seniors.
 Inconsistent communication from your aging parent is a red flag that warrants deeper investigation.

-Meet the four Ontario women who found a better alternative to retirement living.
+Meet the Canadians who are finding better alternatives to retirement living.

 Research senior outreach services